Frequently Asked Questions About Debt Settlement

 No debt settlement company can realistically promise to eliminate all collection calls.
 However, we do understand the stress these collection calls can create and we recognize the importance of offering the support and expertise to help counteract potential collection harassment.

-New Era provides our clients with recommendations for dealing with creditor calls.
+New Era provides our clients with recommendations for dealing with creditor calls as part of our debt negotiation programs.

 While creditors have the legal right to bring a lawsuit for non-payment of a debt obligation, such lawsuits are far less common than aggressive credit collectors would have you think.
 Most creditors would rather work things out amicably in a negotiated settlement than spend more money taking a customer to court (with no guarantee of being able to collect on a judgment).
 That’s why thousands of litigation-free settlements are transacted every month all across the country.